Wisconsin Stream Monitoring Awards

 The Wisconsin Stream Monitoring Awards recognize individuals and groups for their exemplary efforts in volunteer stream monitoring and related activities, such as their support of stream stewardship, commitment to developing partnerships, and/or sharing their skills and water quality data to benefit Wisconsin streams and rivers.

-Nominations for 2024 Awards will open soon!
+Nominations for 2024 Awards are open!

-Do you know of an individual or group who has given substantial time and energy this year to monitor and protect Wisconsin’s streams and rivers?
+Do you know of a stream volunteer, volunteer coordinator, or stream volunteer group who has given substantial time and energy this year to monitor and protect Wisconsin’s streams and rivers?
 We encourage you to submit a nomination to celebrate their work!
+Award recipients are nominated by their peers.

-Award Criteria:
+Award criteria

-• A commitment to developing relationships and partnerships in stream monitoring efforts
+3. A commitment to developing relationships and partnerships in stream monitoring efforts

-• A record of how the nominee’s work has benefited Wisconsin streams or rivers
+4. A record of how the nominee’s work has benefited Wisconsin streams or rivers

 Previous award recipients may be nominated again, however, include only work done since last winning the award.

-How to Submit a Nomination:
+How to submit a nomination

-• One letter of support from someone other than the nominator or the nominee
+• One letter of support from someone other than the nominator or the nominee.

-Email supporting documents
+Email Nomination Application, Letter of Support, and supporting documents

 Nomination deadline is December 1, 2024